ProfessionalWiki/chameleon/docs/customization.md

 Download the [United theme](https://bootswatch.com/4/united/) `_variables.scss`
 file and save it in the MediaWiki directory under `themes/united.scss`

-Add the following to load it:
+Add the following to `LocalSettings.php`:
 ```php
 $egChameleonThemeFile = __DIR__ . '/themes/united.scss';
 ```